 - Tools to track, control and oversee the product development stages.

-However, implementation of the PLM software comes with its own challenges.
+However, the implementation of the PLM software comes with its own challenges.
 Many PLM software was not designed for the fashion industry so they are not visual enough when it comes to product development.
 Some PLM solutions exclude manufacturers from the product development process.
 Which makes the sample-making and manufacturing process challenging and prone to mistakes.
 Struggling to learn a new system is another challenge, training design teams takes time and money.

 Despite the challenges, PLM systems improve visibility and data flow across the company and the entire supply chain.
 Fashion industry experts see the PLM software as a solution that makes the industry more relevant, smarter, and more adaptable.